LevelUpMarketers/tta-management-plugin/docs/PartnerAdminPage.md

   saved on the related `tta_partners` row (`wpuserid`) or a WordPress admin (`manage_options`) to view partner admin content.
 Everyone else sees an access restricted notice.
-- **Logged-in placeholder:** Authorized users see a simple placeholder message for now; partner-facing tools will be added in this area.
+- **Logged-in dashboard:** Authorized users see a dashboard styled like the Member Dashboard with sidebar tabs.
+The **Profile Info** tab surfaces the partner’s saved company and contact details from `tta_partners`, and **Your Licenses** is reserved for upcoming license management tools.
 - **Auto-assignment:** When a partner is created via the admin UI, the `"{company} (admin)"` page is automatically set to use this template so the partner contact always lands on the login experience.